notapinguin/InstagramReelScroller/README.md

 ### 4. **Custom Font**
 The project includes a custom font (`ABeeZee-Regular.ttf`).
 Make sure to place this font file in the `resources` folder or another appropriate directory.

+## Known Issues
+- Due to poor optimization, the rate of duration checks can slow down over time, leading to incorrect/improper detection after some time
+## Future Features
+- More complex minigames before allowing users to use program
+- Remember me for username and password, stored and encrypted locally
+- Dark mode
+- Custom UI that fetches content from instagram
+- Optimized code
+- Better error logging
+- Personal stats page and anonymized global stats
+- Collect demographic data, and corrosponding for you page information via sentiment analysis with a pretrained model (which age/gender/race likes a certain type of content?)
+-